CD1102/vm-alert-history/README.md

 - Accepts VM name and Resource Group from user input
 - Menu-driven options to start, stop, restart, or check status of a VM
 - Outputs operation results to the console
-- - Add looping menu to repeat until exit
+- Added looping menu to repeat until exit

 ## Next Steps
 - Add error handling for Azure cmdlets